-National Pickle Day is celebrated on November 14 in the United States and brings together lovers of tart and spicy pickles.
-In fact, the brine is a drink, and it contains pickled vegetables.
-We know people who don’t eat pickles but love to drink pickles.
-What about you?
+National Pickle Day is celebrated on the 14th of November in the United States, bringing together those who appreciate the tart and spicy taste of pickles.
+It’s not just the cucumbers that are pickled – the brine is also a drink, containing pickled vegetables.
+Some people don’t eat pickles but do love to drink them – what about you?

-- Due to the high amount of sodium, the product helps the body retain fluid, relieving muscle cramps.
-This is especially true for athletes.
+- Due to the high sodium content, they help the body retain fluid, relieving muscle cramps, especially beneficial for athletes.

-- Thanks to acetic acid, less starch is broken down into calories, contributing to weight loss.
+- The acetic acid present in pickles helps reduce the amount of starch broken down into calories, aiding weight loss.

-- Helps with hangovers by replenishing sodium and fluid stores in the body.
+- Pickles can help with hangovers by replenishing your body’s sodium and fluid stores.

 National Pickle Day is observed on November 14 each year.